-For eThere are thousands of grape varieties in the world of wine, although perhaps none more recognized, than the noble Cabernet Sauvignon is the most recognized and famous of them all.
+For eThere are thousands of grape varieties in the world of wine.
+Yet the noble Cabernet Sauvignon is the most recognized and famous of them all.
 This red grape helped shape the evolution of modern day wine.
 Let us celebrate a brief history of this legendary variety and explore its characteristics.
 Then, we’ll provide an introduction to some of its most celebrated wine regions around the world.

 Cabernet Sauvignon’s most notable growing region remains its birthplace in Bordeaux, France.
 Furthermore, it performs best in the cool, maritime-influenced ‘Left Bank’ sub-regions of Médoc and Graves.
 Here, conscious effort to respect time-honored traditions of low-yield viticulture produce wines with delicacy and finesse.
-Cabernet Sauvignon grapes produced here, by the world’s most famous and rare producers of Bordeaux including Chateau- Lafite Rothschild, Mouton Rothschild, Latour and Chateau Margaux all benefit from porous gravel soil.
+Cabernet Sauvignon grapes produced here all benefit from porous gravel soil.
+Plus, the world’s most famous and rare producers of Bordeaux, including Chateau- Lafite Rothschild, Mouton Rothschild, Latour and Chateau Margaux, make wine here.
 Dry, free-drained soils encourage deep roots to scavenge vital nutrients and moisture.
-The resulting light-medium wines display earthiness, rich color with herbal and violet perfume and wonderfully dry tannic structure.
+Subsequently, the light-medium wines display earthiness and rich color.
+They also offer herbal and violet perfume and a wonderfully dry tannic structure.

-Among Napa Valley’s 43,000 acres of vines are three volcanic rock subregions known for the best Napa Cabernet Sauvignon including the Stag’s Leap District, Diamond Mountain (Calistoga) and Howell Mountain AVAs.
-These microclimates experience moderate daytime temperatures that quickly cool from afternoon breezes and a nighttime fog blanket that sweeps northerly from the San Pablo Bay.
+Among Napa Valley’s 43,000 acres of vines are three volcanic rock subregions best known for Napa Cabernet Sauvignon.
+These include the Stag’s Leap District, Diamond Mountain (Calistoga) and Howell Mountain AVAs.
+These microclimates experience moderate daytime temperatures quickly cooled by afternoon breezes and a nighttime fog blanket that sweeps norther from the San Pablo Bay.
 Howell Mountain is situated above this fog line at 1370-1970 ft. but remains cool due to its elevation.
-The net result of these climates are the ideal, very long, cool ripening periods that mirror Bordeaux, although differences certainly exists from its old world cousin.
+The net result of these climates create the ideal long, cool ripening periods that mirror Bordeaux.
+Although differences certainly exists from its old world cousin.

-Napa Cabs boast powerful 15% ABV and display a more intense fruit-forward expression such as dark cassis, plum, licorice, savory baking spices, mocha and smokey tobacco notes derived from extended American barrel aging.
-Renewed efforts of committed producers in favor of smaller quantity, reduced oak intervention and lower yield farming, are achieving rewardingly elegant wines.
+Napa Cabs boast powerful 15% ABV and display a more intense fruit-forward expression.
+Expect aromas of dark cassis, plum, licorice, savory baking spices, mocha and smokey tobacco notes derived from extended American barrel aging.
+Prodcers’ renewed efforts in favor of smaller quantity, reduced oak intervention and lower yield farming, are achieving rewardingly elegant wines.

-Tignanello was the first Super Tuscan 85% Sangiovese and 15% Cabernet Sauvignon.
+Tignanello was the first Super Tuscan, made from 85% Sangiovese and 15% Cabernet Sauvignon.
 Today, Super Tuscans are in high demand.
-These medium to full bodied wines display the rustic charm of Italian winemaking, rich in plum fruit, cherry, tomato, herbal notes with pleasant hints of bay leaf, sage, olive tapenade, cola and licorice.
+These medium to full bodied wines display the rustic charm of Italian winemaking.
+They’re rich in plum fruit, cherry, tomato, and herbal notes.
+The wine also expresses hints of bay leaf, sage, olive tapenade, cola and licorice.

 – Timothy Neumann, Australian Chef & Food and Wine Professional